alat-rights/alana-utilities/docs/README.md

 Welcome!
 Thank you for considering making a contribution to `alana-utilities`.

 ### Getting started
-For changes that address core functionality or would require breaking changes (e.g. a major release), it's best to open an Issue to discuss your proposal first.
-This is not required but can save time creating and reviewing changes.
+If you'd like to make a major refactor or breaking change, please open an [Issue](https://github.com/alat-rights/alana-utilities/issues) first.
+This way, I can review it to determine if it is within scope for this project.

+In general, there are no guarantees that your pull requests will be merged into the library. `alana-utilities` is essentially a hobby project, and there is currently only one maintainer.
 In general, we follow the ["fork-and-pull" Git workflow](https://github.com/susam/gitpr).

 ### Style and formating